rinto-agilityio/react-training/demo-apollographql/GraphQL.md

     - Mutations:
       - Updating cache:
-        - Adding items and deleteing to a list, need to update cache for Query
+        - Adding items and deleting to a list, need to update cache for Query
         - Update cache via `cache.writeQuery`
         - Don't need to update for single item
       - Loading and error state